DmytroKalenko/esperalwarszawa/README.md

-# esperalwarszawa   This in not my 100% project/ I create only pages: AboutUS, Blog, FAQ, Ofert
+This in not my 100% project/ I create only pages: AboutUS, Blog, FAQ, Ofert